BrwnStallion/cv-application/laundry-list.md

 - Figure out form layout.
 If all of it is one form with sections.
 Or separate forms
   - Maybe sections within the form allow for label names to be reused?
+- Professional/Education
+  - has ability to add/remove new subgroups; figure this out
+  - COMPLETE
 - Figure out how to update the section info object from the input component
   - Currently can't figure out how to pass the info object AND the setInfo
   - COMPLETE